How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Introduction

 \paragraph{Related works.}

 Our work relates to research on assessing the fidelity of LLM simulations and measuring their alignment with real human populations.
 Prior studies have explored similarity metrics between synthetic and human distributions \citep{SDL23, HMG24, DHM24, DNL24, CRD25} and Turing-type tests \citep{ABFG23, MXY24, JBe25} to evaluate LLM reliability.
 While these approaches provide valuable insights into LLM misalignment, their results can be hard to interpret and do not provide an operational guide for using an imperfect LLM in downstream tasks.
 In contrast, our work introduces a framework that measures simulation fidelity in a way that is immediately operational.
 By answering the question \emph{``How many humans is the LLM worth?''}, we provide a metric that is both an intuitive measure of the model's fidelity and a direct input for generating statistically sound inferences from its simulations.
+As a result, we obtain a data-driven selection rule for the synthetic sample size, which has been used as a knob for optimizing the bias-variance tradeoff in data augmentation \citep{SLS23,ORo25}.

 Our work also connects to the broad literature on uncertainty quantification for stochastic simulation \citep{NPe21}.
 The uncertainty in the output of a simulation system is often decomposed into two primary sources: Monte Carlo error from a finite number of simulation runs, and input uncertainty that arises from using finite data to fit the input model \citep{CHo04,Lam16,BLS22}.
 While LLM's misalignment bears a resemblance to input uncertainty, it presents new and unique challenges due to the black-box nature.
 Classical approaches to input uncertainty, including the delta method, the bootstrap and Bayesian methods, often require access to model information such as gradients, or extensive model re-evaluation or retraining on i.i.d.~data.
 These conditions are violated for modern generative models, which typically have complex architectures, are accessed only through black-box interfaces, are trained on massive, non-i.i.d.~mixtures of real and synthetic data, and are prohibitively costly to retrain.
 In contrast, our method treats the LLM as a black box, acts as a post-processing step on the LLM's outputs, and does not require any model retraining.
 It jointly addresses the Monte Carlo error and the misalignment by selecting a simulation sample size that balances these two sources of uncertainty, and yields reliable confidence intervals.